-Millennials, who agitate so strongly for a safe space from being disturbed seem clueless about the dangers of eroding an atmosphere conducive to free speech.
+Millennials, who so virulently champion safe spaces, seem clueless about the dangers of eroding an atmosphere conducive to free speech.

 We’ve seen a steady rise of intolerance on the campuses of educational institutions over the last few years, and most notably at Berkeley – where the Free Speech Movement began during the 1964-1965 academic year.
 The involuntary irony caused by the smorgasbord of no-platforms, anti-speech protests, and rioting undermines its iconic status.
 In July, KPFA – the Berkeley radio station – decided to cancel their event featuring Richard Dawkins with the baseless accusation that Dawkins had engaged in ‘abusive speech’, and had offended and hurt so many people.
 In 2017, it seems, being offended is evidence enough to convict someone in the safe space judiciary courts, and criticising ideas is erroneously equated to criticising people.

 Dialogue is abandoned in favour of censorship and totalitarianism.
 It is not enough to merely champion political correctness, we must now legislate so that people have no choice but to speak exactly as we see fit; Jordan Peterson’s battle with the University of Toronto being a good example of this phenomenon.
 The idea that liberty is not worth the cost of hurt feelings is not merely confined to satire, it is now promoted as a cogent idea.
 Opinion is king, and the truth plays second-fiddle to feelings.
 On many campuses, it seems that the recommended antidote to dis-empowerment is now a ‘safe space’ and absolute power.